Post-publication Discussions and Corrections

 Erratum

 Erratum refers to a mistake made by the publisher that compromises the accuracy of the version of record, the authors' reputations, or the journal's reputation.
 An erratum is a brief statement made by the original paper's authors outlining any corrections made in response to mistakes or omissions.
-Any impacts on the paper's conclusions must to be mentioned.
+Any impacts on the paper's conclusions must be mentioned.
 The online journal retains the amended article, but an erratum notice is included.
 All readers are free to access the erratum, which has a link to the updated article.

 Addendum

 An article's disclosure of new information is called an addendum.
 When the editors determine that an addendum is essential to the reader's comprehension of a substantial portion of the published contribution, they publish it.
-Editorial Expression of Concern, an editorial statement notifying our readers of grave concerns regarding the published document, is one of the addenda.
-Whenever new information becomes available, Editorial Expressions of Concern are usually amended again.
+Editorial Expression of concern, an editorial statement notifying our readers of grave concerns regarding the published document, is one of the addenda.
+Whenever new information becomes available, editorial expressions of Concern are usually amended again.

 Addenda do not conflict with the original publication, although they may be published as such if the author unintentionally left out important information.
 Addenda are often subject to oversight by the journal editors and may be subject to peer review, as per journal policy.
 Rarely, and only when the journal editors determine that an addendum is essential to the reader's comprehension of a substantial portion of the published article, are addenda related to the article material published.
 Every addendum has a link back to the original article that it refers to.